brjezierski/definition-mining/README.md

 ## Creating a dataset

 The following script is used to create a dataset that can be used for training from the format of DeftEval corpus provided for SemEval 2020.
-[The DeftEval repository](https://github.com/Elzawawy/DeftEval) need to be cloned into the definition-mining directory before running the script.
-The following command creates an English dataset ready for training
+[The DeftEval repository](https://github.com/adobe-research/deft_corpus.git) need to be cloned into the definition-mining directory before running the script.
+The following commands create English and German datasets ready for training

 ```
+cd deft-eval
+python create_dataset.py --target_dir data/single/en --lang en --sent_aggregation single
-python create_dataset.py --target_dir data/single/en --lang en --sent_aggregation single --translation_dir ../data/de
+python create_dataset.py --target_dir data/single/de --lang de --sent_aggregation single --translation_dir ../data/de
 ```

 In order to create a German dataset a list of translations is needed in the tsv format with columns named Text and Translation.
 Three files called train, test and dev are required to be in the same directory which can be passed using the `translation_dir` flag.
 The dataset for training of the definition mining model can include each sentence as a separate training example (`--sent_aggregation single`), group sentences into training examples of three sentences each in order to increase the accuracy of detecting definitions spanning over one sentence (`--sent_aggregation window`) or both (`--sent_aggregation both`).
 The script can be easily modified to any data augmentation task in which sentences with each word labeled with a different tag need to be translated together with the tags into another language.
 For the training of our models we used single sentence aggregation.